aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/text-and-styling/adding-caption-barcode/_index.md

 ## Step 2: Create Barcode Generator Instance

-Instantiate a `BarcodeGenerator` object, specifying the barcode type (e.g., CODE_128) and codetext (e.g., "12345678") in the constructor.
+Instantiate `BarcodeGenerator` with the desired symbology (e.g., CODE_128) and the code text you wish to encode.

 ```java
 BarcodeGenerator bb = new BarcodeGenerator(EncodeTypes.CODE_128, "12345678");